Can a Corporation Own a Non Profit

 The board looks out for the public's interest in managing the nonprofit by making sure it operates in accordance with its purpose and mission.
 Members work to protect the organization's tax-exempt status and assets.

 - The public-at-large: Nonprofits are meant to serve the public good through various forms, such as charities, religious groups, churches, educational programs, artistic organizations, or scientific organizations.

 - State agencies: Nonprofit organizations must comply with certain state regulations, which may require filing certain reports or publicly disclosing certain documents.

 - The IRS: In order to keep their tax-exempt status, some nonprofits must adhere to certain rules set forth by the government.

 Nonprofits are designed to serve the public, and as such, don't have actual owners.
 This includes nonprofit corporations, which must meet certain criteria to remain exempt from taxes.

 If you need help with nonprofit organizations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.